 - Adjustable PIR sensors.
-If you need a security flood light, an adjustable motion sensor is a must have feature to look for.
+If you need a security flood light, an adjustable motion sensor is a must-have feature to look for.
 Most motion activated solar flood lights will allow to adjust various specifications of a PIR sensor such as detection range and distance, delay time and light sensitivity.
-Range and distance setting determines the angle in which the motion can be detected, most motion sensors allow to detect motion in 180 degree angle around the sensor, while some special sensors can pick up motion even 360 degrees around.
+Range and distance setting determines the angle in which the motion can be detected, most motion sensors allow to detect motion in a 180-degree angle around the sensor, while some special sensors can pick up motion even 360 degrees around.
 Distance allows to adjust how far away the detector can pick up motion.
-Delay or detection time setting determines the amount of time a lighting will illuminate after motion has been detected.
-Light sensitivity setting determines the level of darkness required for sensor to start picking motion.
+Delay or detection time setting determines the amount of time a light will be illuminated after motion has been detected.
+The light sensitivity setting determines the level of darkness required for the sensor to start picking motion.
 This setting allows to control if the sensor will work also during the daytime, at dusk or only at night when its dark outside.
-Most solar flood lights have motion sensors that can pick motion in a 120-180 degree wide angle and in about 15-40 feet long distances.
+Most solar flood lights have motion sensors that can pick motion in a 120-180 degree wide-angle and in about 15-40 feet long distances.

 Because solar panels cannot collect energy at night, they store energy during the day into rechargeable batteries to power the light during the night.